No More Heroes (series): No More Heroes (2007)

 Released on Wii in 2007, the story follows Travis Touchdown, who is a stereotypical otaku – his motel room decorated with professional wrestling and anime collectibles – living in near poverty in the No More Heroes motel of the fictional town of Santa Destroy, California.
 After winning a beam katana in an internet auction, he runs out of money to buy video games and wrestling videos.
 After meeting with Sylvia Christel, he accepts a job to kill Helter Skelter, also known as "the Drifter", which earns him rank 11 by the United Assassins Association, a governing body of assassins.
 Realizing that he has the opportunity to make it to the top, he sets out to secure himself the coveted position of number one assassin in the UAA.

 An enhanced port, No More Heroes: Heroes' Paradise, was released on PlayStation 3 and Xbox 360 in 2010.
-A port of the original version was later released for the Nintendo Switch in 2020, and for the Amazon Luna in 2021.
+A port of the original version was later released for the Nintendo Switch in 2020, and for Amazon Luna in 2021.